-Sysmon Shell can aid in writing and applying Sysmon XML configuration through a simple GUI interface, it can also be used to learn more about Sysmon configuration options available with each release, in a nutshell:
+Sysmon Shell can aid in writing and applying Sysmon XML configurations through a simple GUI interface, it can also be used to learn more about Sysmon configuration options available with each release, instead of digging behind the XML Schema, in a nutshell:

 - Sysmon Shell can load Sysmon XML files configurations: with version 1.0, I am only supporting the latest schema v3.30 for Sysmon v6.01, future updates to Sysmon will be supported.
 In addition, the tool won’t be loading any configuration of Sysmon from registry, however, I might add support to this feature in the future.

 - It can export/save the final XML to a file.